lloydbenson/microservices-workshop/README.md

 docker pull tutum/influxdb
 ```

-you should also pull a node.js container using:
+you should also pull a Node.js container using:

 ```
-docker pull node
+docker pull node:6-slim
 ```

 Once you have the following complete its time to move to challenge1.